justLxy/Watermark/rust/README.md

 </div>

-## Differences from the Python version

-This crate implements a subset of the functionality of the Python version.
-Encoding and decoding of watermarks for all variants in binary mode is implemented.
-The same levels of error correction are available.
+This crate implements a subset of the functionality of the TrustMark Python implementation, including encoding and decoding of watermarks for all variants in binary mode.
+The Rust implementation provides the same levels of error correction as the Python implementation.

 Text mode watermarks and watermark removal are not implemented.

-Open an issue if there's something in the Python version that would be useful in this crate!
+Open an issue if there's something in the Python version that want added to this crate!

 ## Quick start